Claude Platform Docs

 The stop_reason field

 The stop_reason field is part of every successful Messages API response.
-Unlike errors, which indicate failures in processing your request, stop_reason tells you why Claude successfully completed its response generation.
+Unlike errors, which indicate failures in processing your request, stop_reason tells you why Claude completed its response generation.

 Example response